 Supporting Accessibility

-Ally for students ally-alternative-formats
+Ally for Instructors

 Accessibility within Canvas

-Making Accommodations for Assessments in UNM Canvas
+Making accommodations for assessments in UNM Canvas

 The UNM Accessibility Resource Center provides comprehensive resources to the University community in order tocreate equitable, inclusive, and practical learning environments.
 They can help faculty and students with course accommodations and may be able to help provide students with access to adaptive technology that can help them use UNM Canvas courses.
 The Accessibility Resource Center website contains a listing of computer labs and adaptive software available to Resource Center clients.